Cyber Resilience

 CVE-2024-46889 is a medium-severity Use of Hard-coded Cryptographic Key (CWE-321) vulnerability in Siemens Sinec Ins.
 Its CVSS base score is 6.9 (Medium).

-Operationally, ranked in the top 38.0% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Private Keys (T1552.004); ranked at the 21th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References